 - Web Press

 - Four-color process

-Purchases include such items as institutional furniture, linens, maintenance supplies, and repair and custodial services.
-Vendors seeking qualification should contact Housing at 541/552-6371 (main housing office) or email firstname.lastname@example.org for additional information.
+Purchases include such items as institutional furniture, linens, maintenance and custodial services / supplies, and educational marketing and training services.
+Vendors seeking qualification should contact University Housing at 541-552-6371 (main office for University Housing) or email (email@example.com) for additional information.

 The procedures used for the retaining professional services, or for procurement of goods and services vary depending on the anticipated contract price, including all fees and expenses contemplated by the parties.
 Multiple contracts, purchase orders or requisitions may not be issued separately to circumvent these rules.

 Vendors are asked to submit bids, which are either formal or informal, based on the following procurement thresholds:

 a) $25,000 or less – Direct Procurement or other method of procurement deemed beneficial is allowed.